gembleman/jxl_zip_maker/README.md

 6. jpg_args : same.

 # note
-this program runs multiple jxl encoders, so the more cores there are in cpu, the more efficient.
+1. this program runs multiple jxl encoders, so the more cores there are in cpu, the more efficient.
-it recursively scans the working folder, so it doesn't matter how deep the image is in the working folder.
+2. it recursively scans the working folder, so it doesn't matter how deep the image is in the working folder. exmple) workfolder/a_folder/b_foler/a.jpg is also convert.
-exmple) workfolder/a_folder/b_foler/a.jpg is also convert.
+3. the zip file compression method is Stored. not LZMA, Deflare, std-z etc. because jxl file is already compressed. so meanless.
-the zip file compression method is Stored. not LZMA, Deflare, std-z etc. because jxl file is already compressed. so meanless.
+4. If any of the files in a folder are not successfully converted, the folder is not deleted and no archive is created.

 # why did I make it?
 i was inspired to create this program because I wanted to optimize hundreds of thousands of photos stored on my hard disk.